samchappers/any_cams_a_speed_cam/README.md

-# Social Distancing
+# Run speed detection on any video
-This repository implements the social distance violation detection to reduce the spread of COVID-19 and other diseases by ensuring social distancing in public places including shopping malls, hospitals and restaurants.
+This repo uses low power object detection and transforms

 # Demo
 A demo video can be found at https://youtu.be/gXX8fuQbUFI.